-The standard offer rate of 5.9 cents per kiloWatt-hour (cents/kWh) became effective on all energy used on our after November 1, 2020.
+The standard offer rate of 5.9 cents per kiloWatt-hour (cents/kWh) became effective on all energy used on our after November 1, 2020 and will remain in place until November 1, 2025.

 What is Standard Offer Supply?